Resources for School Food

 • Oregon Harvest for Schools Portal: this tool allows you to search by product or county to find local food that fit the needs of your meal program.
 You can’t make purchases on the portal, but it will provide contact information and details about product offerings to spark a connection with a local producer.

 • Organics in Farm to School Many schools across the country are applying organic principles to the three core elements of farm to school - local food procurement, schools gardens, and food and agriculture education - in a number of ways.
-This new fact sheet from the National Farm to School Network shares keys to success for integrating organics in farm to school practices and highlights three case studies of school districts finding success with organic practices.
+This fact sheet from the National Farm to School Network shares keys to success for integrating organics in farm to school practices and highlights three case studies of school districts finding success with organic practices.

 Communicating with producers is an important first step in local sourcing.
 Make sure you are able to articulate what you are interested in purchasing and what requirements are needed.
 Consider delivery, quantity, frequency and pricing.
 Creating a product request sheet can be helpful to share with producers.